-The Company has a general authority to make purchases of up to 75 million Ordinary Shares, such authority to expire at the first annual general meeting of the Company.
-This general authority is subject to the condition that the number of the Ordinary Shares to be acquired, other than pursuant to an offer made to Shareholders generally, up to the date of the first annual general meeting of the Company, shall not exceed 14.99% of the Ordinary Shares issued pursuant to the Initial Issue.
+The Company has a general authority to make purchases of up to 29,993,839 Ordinary Shares, such authority to expire on 22 September 2021 or, if earlier, at the conclusion of the Company's second annual general meeting.
+This general authority is subject to the condition that the number of the Ordinary Shares to be acquired, other than pursuant to an offer made to Shareholders generally, up to 22 September 2021 or, if earlier, at the conclusion of the Company's second annual general meeting, shall not exceed 14.99% of the Ordinary Shares in issue immediately prior to the passing of the resolution at the Company's first annual general meeting.
+The Company intends to refresh its authority to make purchases of its Ordinary Shares at its second annual general meeting.